 I didn’t pay attention to the type of vehicles that were filling up at the location.
-It wasn’t until I had to change my fuel filter on my vehicle when I noticed it was black.
+It wasn’t until I had to change the fuel filter on my vehicle that I noticed it was black.
 Since then, I have used a fuel station that has dedicated diesel customers.

-Not only should you pay attention to where you purchase diesel, you should also make sure you store any diesel away from moisture, light and heat.
+Not only should you pay attention to where you purchase diesel, but you should also make sure you store any diesel away from moisture, light, and heat.
 Add a fuel additive like Sea Foam to stabilize your fuel so it lasts longer.

 Bad Boy Fuel Filter is Plugged